claudiuconstantin/forest-time-jekyll/_posts/2017-01-14-i-am-leaving-facebook.markdown

 However, on the other hand I receive way more sms messages and phone calls.
 I am no longer participated in any group conversations, so I don't feel the urge of staying updated.
 Instead, I get informed directly by someone.

-If something is hosting a party let's say, everyone gets invited on Messenger and of course not one by one, but in one group message.
+If someone is hosting a party let's say, everyone gets invited on Messenger and of course not one by one, but in one group message.
 Except me, because I get called on the phone directly.

 The chitchat about exams, meetup arrangements, or the how-are-you-talks shifted from online chatting to phone calls.
 I am writing e-mails, long ones.
 Plus, whenever I get one, it feels like a package from eBay, which always feels a little bit like Christmas.
 Furthermore, I just simply check and maintain one less thing day-by-day.